Request Brochures Brochures

 The Luberon is an area famous for its breathtaking lavender fields, olive groves and vineyards.
 At its centre is the medieval hilltop village, Les Baux-de-Provence, officially classified as one of France’s most beautiful villages.
 Stroll around the medieval cobbled streets and explore the many historic sites including the ruined castle which offers splendid views of the surrounding countryside.
 On the return to our hotel, a stop will be made for a Mill Tour and Olive Oil tasting at a local producer.

 Before you return to the hotel, you may wish to include a wine tasting which can be arranged.
-Dinner is at the hotel this evening.

 Day 6